mslys/quiz/README.md

 Author: mslys

-Learning quiz with electrical graphical symbols created with JavaScript, AngularJS and JSON.
+Responsive learning quiz with electrical graphical symbols created with JavaScript, AngularJS and JSON.

 I didnt upload pictures.
 The repository contains only code.